5 Ways in Which You Should Protect your Data

 2. Make Sure your Passwords are Strong

 Implementing strong passwords is one of the easiest things you can do to enhance your security.
 Usually, this means using a combination of lower-case and capital letters, alongside special characters and numbers.
-According to Microsoft, you should probably avoid using common words, personal data, or letters that are located close together on a keyboard.
+You should probably avoid using common words, personal data, or letters that are located close together on a keyboard.

 3. Use a Firewall